Alan Emtage – the Bajan who invented the ftp search engine in 1989 while a post-grad student at McGill University

-Bajan Alan Emtage in 1989, aged 25, invented the first internet (ftp) search engine – Archie (Archive without the v).
-At the time he was a post graduate student at McGill University working as a volunteer systems administrator for the School of Computer Science where he conceived and implemented: Archie, a pre-web internet search engine for locating material in public FTP archives.
+Bajan Alan Emtage in 1989, aged 25, invented the first internet (ftp) search engine – Archie.
+The name Archie is derived from Archive with the v removed.
+At the time Alan was a post graduate student at McGill University working as a volunteer systems administrator for the School of Computer Science where he conceived and implemented: Archie, a pre-web internet search engine for locating material in public FTP archives.

 Archie is widely considered to be the world’s first Internet search engine.